top of page

 A woman confidently smiling, embodying empowerment and positivity in the face of body negative talk

-Have you ever found yourself in a conversation where body negative talk takes center stage?
+Have you ever found yourself in a conversation where Strategies for Body Negative Talk take center stage?
 You might hear phrases like, "Oh, I wish I could eat that…but I’m being good today," or "Those pants look amazing on you!
 I could never wear those–they wouldn’t look good on me."
 Such comments can create discomfort or awkwardness, especially depending on your relationship with the person.
 Often, these exchanges occur among women or those who identify as femme.
 We've been conditioned to believe that discussing food restriction, negative body image, or adhering to diet culture invites reciprocity or reassurance.
 Here's why:

 1. Feeling anxious: The person engaging in body negative talk might feel anxious or uncertain about how to navigate social interactions.
 Diet culture is so ingrained in society that slipping into these social scripts is almost automatic.